Creativity while Living with Dementia

 credit: Stephen King

-previous weeks.
-However, it was obvious that her body had some sort of memory;
+Despite having no memory of the previous session A was a great 'joiner-in’ and she came to every session However, it was obvious that her body had some sort of memory;

 I often say how felting is best learnt by doing and it was obvious that A’s body